zain-butt/loop/README.md

 # Loops

-Here is a basic loop that can be repurposed for various use cases.
+Use cases of a loop framework that can be easily repurposed.